 What should the grower do?
 It is recommended that you remove plants showing bananas from your grow room or grow area immediately to prevent accidental pollination of buds.
 If the pollen being formed is allowed to make contact with your buds, those buds will stop focusing on making more buds and will turn all their “effort” into making seeds.
 If the plant self-pollinates, you will end up with a bunch of sub-par seeds that are likely to have the same problem.

-Of the different types of “uncertain gender” cannabis plants, plants with mixed gender buds (especially hermies with bananas) are the least predictable and most likely to cause unwanted pollination.
-This is partially because with bananas the pollen sac doesn’t need to burst to pollinate buds – it will start pollinating almost immediately.
+Of the different types of “uncertain sex” cannabis plants, plants with mixed-sex buds (especially hermies with bananas) are the least predictable and this can make them more likely to cause unwanted pollination.
+This is partially because with bananas may be hidden in the buds, and doesn’t have a pollen sac that needs to burst to pollinate buds – it will start pollinating almost immediately.

-A grower who watches very closely can carefully pluck all bananas, but they are unlikely to be successful and will probabably end up with at least a few seeds.
+A grower who watches very closely can carefully pluck all bananas, but they are unlikely to be successful and will probably end up with at least a few seeds.

 This section will explain what you can do as a grower to reduce your chances of running into hermies or bananas in your grow room…

 1.)
 Avoid Inconsistent Flowering Light Periods & Light Leaks

 Keep indoor lights on timer, and avoid changing the light schedule during the flowering stage, if possible